Getting the Best Babysitters

 How do I choose a babysitter?

 Of course, age isn't the only factor to consider.
-Ask potential sitters to provide you with references, if possible, and call them.
+Ask potential sitters to provide you with references, and call them.
 You may want to call the sitter's parents, too, to make sure they think their son or daughter is ready for the responsibility of looking after your child.

 If your child is an infant, your babysitter should be well versed in the care of very young children and should have taken -- or be willing to take -- courses in infant CPR and first aid.
 Also give some thought to the sitter's physical size and apparent strength: Could he or she carry your child and do whatever else might be necessary in an emergency?